natalia-sampaio/portfolio/natalia/live-projects.md

 ### Upcoming Features <Badge type="warning" text="in dev" /> <Badge type="tip" text="Release: Q2 2025" />

-🚀 Transition to a Decentralized Application (dApp): The app is being redesigned to replace Firebase with a smart contract deployed on Ethereum/Polygon, ensuring full data ownership and decentralization.
-This upgrade will:
+#### Blockchain Integration as an Alternative to Firebase

+The app is being expanded to include blockchain-powered task storage as an optional feature alongside Firebase.
+Users will have the flexibility to choose between centralized (Firebase) and decentralized (Ethereum/Polygon) storage.
+The blockchain integration will:

 -   Store tasks on-chain using Solidity smart contracts
 -   Use MetaMask for authentication, removing the need for traditional logins